enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

  based on values of the protocol and this might definitely not happen in practice.
 However at least from a theoretical point of view we are not able anymore to prove that if `$H$` is a CRHF then the Merkle tree is also a CRHF (if we allow a flexible structure on the tree).
-This is kind of annoying indeed as in order to justify the security of a complex protocol one should first be able to validate the security of each component separately (indeed this might not be sufficient but this is in all cases necessary).
+This is annoying indeed as in order to justify the security of a complex protocol one should first be able to validate the security of each component separately (note however this might not be sufficient but this is in all cases necessary).

 On the practical side, this idea can be adapted to real world protocols with serious consequences.
 Indeed in Bitcoin [an attack](https://bitslog.com/2018/06/09/leaf-node-weakness-in-bitcoin-merkle-tree-design/) related to